ernestojimenezruiz/logmap-matcher/README.md

 Development has been supported by The Royal Society, the EPSRC project LogMap and EU FP7 projects SEALS and Optique.

-We would like to thank Alessandro SOlimando, Valerie Cross, Anton Morant, Yujiao Zhou, Weiguo Xia, Xi Chen, Yuan Gong and Shuo Zhang, who have contributed to the LogMap project in the past.
+We would like to thank Alessandro Solimando, Valerie Cross, Anton Morant, Yujiao Zhou, Weiguo Xia, Xi Chen, Yuan Gong and Shuo Zhang, who have contributed to the LogMap project in the past.

 We also thank the organisers of the [OAEI evaluation campaigns](http://oaei.ontologymatching.org/) for providing test data and infrastructure.